FortiNAC-F

 Audit Logs:

-The audit logs are more focused on the changes done on the configuration and will cover every change done in the system since the initial deployment:
+The audit logs are more focused on the changes done to the configuration and will cover every change done in the system since the initial deployment:

 audit logs.PNG

 These logs are helpful to track the changes done on the system.
-To export the content in case it's need to be uploaded in TAC support ticket, the Legacy View needs to be firstly enabled in System > Feature Visibility:
+To export the content in case it needs to be uploaded in the TAC support ticket, the Legacy View needs to be first enabled in System -> Feature Visibility:

 feature visibility.PNG

-and than with a similar view like Event viewer the content can be now exported:
+And then with a similar view like Event Viewer, the content can be now exported:

 audit-export.png